 Finishing Ingredients

 - Tomato Paste - Another Pomi product that I love to stock up in my pantry.
-Pomi double concentrated tomato paste is available in easy-to-squeeze tubes and brings bold aromatic flavor while adding beautiful vibrant color to the recipe.
+Pomi double-concentrated tomato paste is available in easy-to-squeeze tubes and brings bold aromatic flavor while adding beautiful vibrant color to the recipe.
 I like to add tomato paste in the end along with heavy cream and fenugreek leaves as my finishing ingredients.
-Note: Depending on the sourness of the tomato puree you used while cooking, tomato paste can be optional.
+Note: Depending on the sourness of the tomato puree you use while cooking, tomato paste can be optional.
 So make sure to taste the curry before adding the paste.

 - Fenugreek Leaves - Adds complex sweetness and that restaurant-style flavor to curries.
 Crush them between the palms of your hands to release the aromatics, before adding them.
 There is no good substitute for these leaves; you can skip them in a pinch but never replace them with whole or ground fenugreek seeds, which have a different flavor profile.